MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioiserroruserinduced.md

 Specifies the current NTSTATUS value, usually within the driver's <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nc-wdm-io_dpc_routine">DpcForIsr</a> routine.

-## -returns
+## -remarks

 **IoIsErrorUserInduced** returns TRUE if an I/O request failed because of a user-induced error.

-## -remarks

 This routine indicates whether an I/O request failed for one of the following user-correctable conditions: